texus/TGUI/tutorials/0.8/signals-introduction/index.md

 <div>
 <h3 id="optional-parameters">Optional parameters</h3>
-<p>The widget can optionally provide information about the event that occurred.
-For example, the "pressed" signal from buttons provides the text of the button as optional parameter, so that the signal handler can distinguish which button was pressed.</p>

-<p class="SmallBottomMargin">On some compilers (currently only on g++ >= 7.1 with -std=c++17 flag) it is possible to use an extension on the connect function to handle these optional parameters.
-The connect function will verify at runtime that the Pressed signal supports an sf::String parameter and will make sure that the text on the button is passed as argument when the button is pressed.</p>
+<p>Widgets can optionally provide information about the event that occurred.
+For example, the "pressed" signal from buttons provides the text of the button as optional parameter, so that the signal handler can distinguish which button was pressed.
+The connect function will verify at runtime that the Pressed signal supports an sf::String parameter and will allow the text on the button to be passed as argument when the button is pressed.</p>
 {% highlight c++ %}
-void buttonPressedCallback(const sf::String& buttonText);
-button->connect("pressed", buttonPressedCallback);
-{% endhighlight %}

-<p class="SmallBottomMargin">Since most compilers don't support the experimental code yet, you can access the signals directly instead:</p>
-{% highlight c++ %}
 void buttonPressedCallback1();
-button->onPress.connect(buttonPressedCallback1);
+button->connect("pressed", buttonPressedCallback1);

 void buttonPressedCallback2(const sf::String& buttonText);
-button->onPress.connect(buttonPressedCallback2);
+button->connect("pressed", buttonPressedCallback2);

 void buttonPressedCallback3(tgui::Widget::Ptr widget, const std::string& signalName, const sf::String& buttonText);
-button->onPress.connect(buttonPressedCallback3);
+button->connect("pressed", buttonPressedCallback3);
 {% endhighlight %}
 </div>